CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Experiments

 \subsection{Contamination Cleanup.}

-\paragraph{Models.} We utilize the text-davinci-003 model \cite{brown2020language} as our paraphrase, back-translation and semantic model.
-We also employ the BLEURT-20 model \cite{sellam-etal-2020-bleurt} to calculate the BLEURT score and choose the optimal one.
+\paragraph{Models.} We employ the text-davinci-003 model \cite{brown2020language} for paraphrasing, back-translation, and semantic detection purposes.
+We also utilize the BLEURT-20 model \cite{sellam-etal-2020-bleurt} to compute BLEURT scores and select the optimal candidate.

-\paragraph{Process.} Because the format and content of each dataset are different, our criteria for processing each data set are other.
-Firstly, due to resource constraints, our method, \textit{Clean-eval}, does not comprehensively process every aspect of the data.
-We thoroughly deal with all its contents in cases like the SNLI paired dataset.
-However, with question-options-answer or question-answer datasets, we focus solely on the questions.
-Furthermore, we limit our analysis to the initial three sentences or less when dealing with lengthy text content.
-This approach helps mitigate the model's limitations in handling long text.
-Secondly, All generated samples are passed through the semantic detector, and if they do not pass the semantic detection, the original sample will be output.
+\paragraph{Process.} Given the diversity in format and content across datasets, our processing criteria vary accordingly.
+Resource constraints prevent comprehensive processing of every dataset aspect within our method, \textit{Clean-eval}.
+For instance, while we thoroughly handle all contents in SNLI-paired datasets, our focus narrows to questions alone in question-options-answer or question-answer datasets.
+Additionally, our analysis is limited to the initial three sentences or less when dealing with lengthy text.
+Furthermore, all generated samples undergo semantic detection.
+If they fail this detection, the original sample is output.

 \paragraph{Results.} The results are shown in Table \ref{tab:automatic-evaluation}.
-Following our method's processing, the surface form of the newly generated sample notably differs from the original sample, particularly in terms of n-gram variations.
+Following our \textit{Clean-Eval} method, the surface form of the newly generated sample notably differs from the original sample, particularly in terms of n-gram variations.
 However, the presence of the semantic detector ensures the quality and fidelity of the generated results, assuring their reliability despite these surface-level alterations.